leandrolanzieri/cg635-clock-generator/CONTRIBUTING.md

     to new functions, modules and classes, especially if they are part of public APIs.

+    The project configuration is centralized in `pyproject.toml`, which contains all the metadata, dependencies, and tool configurations.

 3. Add yourself to the list of contributors in `AUTHORS.md`.

 4. When you're done editing, record your changes in [git](https://git-scm.com) by running: